Rivellino: Style of play

+Rivellino has been called one of the greatest players of all time.
+He played as an attacking midfielder and was known for his ability to bend free kicks, long-range shooting, accurate long passing, vision, close ball control and dribbling skills.
+He also claimed to have perfected the flip flap, which was later adopted by players including Romário, Mágico González, Ronaldo, Ronaldinho and Cristiano Ronaldo.
+Known for his close control, feints and left-footed ability, Rivellino was named by Diego Maradona as one of his greatest childhood inspirations.

+After retirement

 After his professional retirement, Rivellino started a career as a football commentator and coach (he has managed Shimizu S-Pulse in Japan's J. League).
 Rivellino further represented Brazil in the 1989 edition of the World Cup of Masters, scoring in the final against Uruguay.
 Rivellino is sometimes credited with scoring the fastest goal in football history when he supposedly scored a goal direct from the kick-off after noticing the opposition goalkeeper on his knees finishing off pre-match prayers.

 Regarding the 2014 FIFA World Cup held in his country, Rivellino criticized the inclusion of the Amazonian city of Manaus with its stadium Arena da Amazônia in the hosting venues, saying "it’s absurd to play in Manaus.
 You start sweating the moment you leave the locker room".